 Aspherical elements can also influence the rendering of out-of-focus regions by introducing what is known as “onion-ring” bokeh.
 This effect appears as a texture of rings on the bokeh discs and is caused by very slight defects in the lens surface.
 Adding to this, these imperfections can cause diffraction and result in different textures on the discs.

 When asked about bokeh and lens manufacturing, Panasonic responded, “A unique technology that is deployed for the LUMIX G Leica DF Nocticron 42.5mm f/1.2 ASPH.
-Power O.I.S. lens (as well as the LUMIX G Leica DG Summilux 15mm f.17 ASPH., and the lenses in the LUMIX DMC-FZ1000 and LUMIX DMC-LX100) is a unique process for manufacturing the molds that are used to produce our aspheric optics.
+Power O.I.S. lens (as well as the LUMIX G Leica DG Summilux 15mm f/1.7 ASPH.) is a unique process for manufacturing the molds that are used to produce our aspheric optics.
 In the past, aspheric optics had to be hand-ground.
 Today they are molded, and the mold is created with a lathe that bores the shape of the lens.
 This process leaves concentric circles in the mold that in turn are pressed into the glass.
 These rings can be seen in the bokeh area of many lenses and some call it an ‘onion-ring’ bokeh.
 Our proprietary lens-manufacturing process requires hand-polishing of these molds to remove the rings from the mold.
 This gives us the look of a hand-ground aspheric lens for a fraction of the cost.”

 Multi-colored light travels through space at different wavelengths.
 Different wavelengths means different speeds and, when this light passes through a lens, the different colors are refracted at slightly different angles.
 This causes color fringing to occur around objects in the image, especially near the edges of a frame where the light is bent more than light passing through the lens close to the optical axis.
 There are two basic types of chromatic aberrations (CA): lateral (left/right) and longitudinal (front/back).